 Unless you live in the middle of the wilderness, you will likely have local clubs in your local area.
 If you have a child not making friends at school, find a club for them!

 Figure out what your child enjoys doing.
 Are there any sports they are interested in?
 Do they enjoy playing specific games?

 Look for clubs in your local area and suggest attending them with your child.
 Always watch your child as they interact with others.
 This is an excellent way of picking up on clear markers to see why your child has no friends.

 It is your job as a parent to coach your child through life.
-Coach them on how they should be reacting in certain situations.
+Instead, coach them on how they should be reacting in certain situations.

-If your child is sensitive, you need to coach them to help them deal with an upset in a much more positive way.
+If your child is sensitive, you need to coach them to help them deal with an upset much more positively.

 Do not approach this as a bossy teacher.
 Instead, it would be best to ask your child to come up with ways they can improve.

 Your child may need some help in the way they communicate.
 For example, let’s face it; most kids need help communicating!